Skip to main content

 Create a Service Principal:

-az ad sp create-for-rbac --name ankra-acr-reader \
+az ad sp create-for-rbac-name ankra-acr-reader \

---scopes /subscriptions/{sub}/resourceGroups/{rg}/providers/Microsoft.ContainerRegistry/registries/{registry} \
+-scopes /subscriptions/{sub}/resourceGroups/{rg}/providers/Microsoft.ContainerRegistry/registries/{registry} \

---role acrpull
+-role acrpull

-• Username: The appId from the output
+Credential values: Username: The appId from the output Password: The password from the output

 Create an Access Token: